-The Oslo City Bike (Oslo Bysykkel) scheme lets you take a bike from more than 200 racks around the city for up to three hours.
+The Oslo City Bike (Oslo Bysykkel) scheme lets you take a bike from racks around the city for up to 45 minutes.
 Return it to a free space at any rack, then you can take a new bike straight away.
 The bikes are simple to use with easily adjustable seats and gears.
-It’s worth testing your brakes before setting out!
+Like any public bike scheme, some of the bikes get a little clunky so it’s worth testing your brakes before setting out!

 The bikes are available from 06:00 to 00:00, and are usually out from April to December depending on when the ice clears/returns.

 To access the bikes you’ll need to register online.
 Options include a season subscription, 24-hour, 3 day or 2 week pass, meaning the bikes are available to tourists too.